-The Blind Person Tax Allowance is for those with blindness or severely sighted people.
-It allows them to earn more money before they start to pay Income Tax.
+The Blind Person Tax Allowance is for people with blindness or those who are severely sighted.
+An HMRC tax break allows unsighted persons a chance to earn more money before they start to pay Income Tax.

 It also covers the application process once you have determined you are eligible to make a claim.

 Further information clarifies how to transfer the tax-free blind allowances to your spouse or civil partner.